olaayman/LandingPage/README.md

 ### Sections Activation
 using ` window.addEventListener("scroll",activeClass);
  ` to highlight the element in the navigation bar dynamically with the scrolling accoriding to the current viewport.

+## how to run the project
+1. clone the project into your local PC.
+2. simply open the index.html file by dragging it to your browser.

+## technologies used in the project
+* HTML
+* css
+* javascript

-#### Contribute
+#### author's name
-it is a project in the web development nanodegree by udacity and modified by Ola Ayman
+It is a project in the web development nanodegree by udacity and modified by Ola Ayman.